CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

   * Added panel Splunk Licensing report and added alert for Splunk licensing violation.
   * Added panel Splunk Environment Disk usage report and added alert for Splunk instance disk usage more than 85% or disk space less than 6 GB.
 * Enhancements:
-  * Ransomware – Spike in the File Writes Alert
+  * Ransomware - Spike in the File Writes Alert
     * Improved by adding file locations alongside file writes count so we can identify whether the alert is false positive or ransomware right from the email alert.
   * Tenable: Added CVE and solution field for tenable vulnerabilities.
 (Tenable dashboard and Asset Intelligence dashboard)
   * Overview dashboard
     * Improved drilldown for Splunk Admin panel that now auto set the filters on Splunk Admin dashboard.
   * Network Reports dashboard
-    * Added drilldown for “Port Scanning Attempts” map.
+    * Added drilldown for "Port Scanning Attempts" map.
   * AD Alerts
     * Improved search queries for Active Directory related alerts.
     * Added ComputerName field in the alert results.